Style Guide

 ### 4c.
 Concept entry pattern

-Apply to: term definitions in `CONCEPTS.md`.
+Apply to: term definitions in `concepts/how-kmgraph-is-organized.md`.

 ```markdown